civican/legisinfo/44-1/bills/C-8/bill_text.md

 Part 5 authorizes payments to be made out of the Consolidated Revenue Fund for the purpose of supporting coronavirus disease 2019 (COVID-19) proof-of-vaccination initiatives.

 Part 6 authorizes the Minister of Health to make payments of up to $1.72 billion out of the Consolidated Revenue Fund in relation to coronavirus disease 2019 (COVID-19) tests.
+It also sets out reporting requirements for the Minister of Health.

 Part 7 amends the `Employment Insurance Act` to specify the maximum number of weeks for which benefits may be paid in a benefit period to certain seasonal workers.